ValgulNecron/kasuki/readme.md

     - [x] Add a bdd for some stuff prob sqlite but not sure. — Added sqlite db.
     - [X] Banner.
 Show your or a specified user banner. — Done.
     - [X] Profil.
 Show a user profile and some info. — Done.
-    - [ ] Add support to turn on and off module.
+    - [X] Add support to turn on and off module. — Done.
-    - [ ] Create a parser because some desc uses html and not markdown.
+    - [X] Create a parser because some desc uses html and not markdown. — Done.
+Will need to check to be sure all is done.
     - [ ] Poll feature with custom choice and a graph afterward for comparison.

 - Anime submodule: